Williamwhy/brats-mets-2026/README.md

 - Docker (with GPU support via `nvidia-container-toolkit` for inference)
 - Python dependencies are listed in `requirements.txt` and installed automatically during the Docker build
 - Model weights (`checkpoint_final.pth`, ~400 MB) are tracked via [Git LFS](https://git-lfs.github.com/) — run `git lfs install` before cloning, or `git lfs pull` after cloning, to fetch the checkpoint
+- input required to be in standard BraTS format (.nii.gz and in BraTS naming convention)

 ## Build